 Year end is a great time to offset some of your required tax payments by purchasing new equipment for your company.
 The deduction is mainly for small businesses and must be obtained and used prior to December 31st to qualify.

 Control Your Revenue if Possible

 If your profits are increasing, then potentially holding off on receiving revenue can be a good thing.
 This increase in profit may push you above your expected tax payments and ultimately cause you to pay more than may be necessary.

 Giving to a charity is a great thing regardless, but for businesses, this provides an opportunity to offload equipment, inventory, or any other contribution that can provide a tax deduction.

 Our firm is experienced with year end accounting and other areas of small business accounting service.
-Let our team help guide you through the difficult time of closing out your business’s end of year finances.
-Call our accountants at 919-420-0092 or complete the online contact form to schedule your consultation.
+Let our team help guide you through the difficult time of closing out your business's end of year finances.
+Call our accountants today at 919-420-0092 or complete the online contact form.